 Contact transmission is the most common route of transmission, and consists of two distinct types: direct contact and indirect contact.
 Direct transmission occurs when microorganisms are transmitted directly from an infectious individual to another individual without the involvement of another contaminated person or object (fomite).
-Indirect transmission occurs when microorganisms are transmitted from an infectious individual to another individual through a contaminated object or person (fomite) or person.
+Indirect transmission occurs when microorganisms are transmitted from an infectious individual to another individual to person or person.